 You can pause the timer for as long as you need.
 Just press the Pause button, which will then become the Resume button.
 Press it again to resume the timer.

 If you want to change the number of times to reboot, or the delay, press the Setup button.
 The current reboot operation will be automatically cancelled, you can start a new one, if you wish.

 If you just want to cancel the multiple reboot operation, simply close this dialog box.

-This dialog box tells you information about the lat reboot sequence performed by the tool: How many times the PC was rebooted, how long the first and lat reboots lasted, and how muc the reboot time has been improved this time.
+This dialog box tells you information about the last reboot sequence performed by the tool: How many times the PC was rebooted, how long the computer took to reboot each time, and how the reboot time was improved.